jerimiahTulagha/Projects/2. Git-project/README.md

 # Initializing a Repository and making commits.

-# Mkdir, cd, git init
+# Mkdir, cd, git init command

 The mkdir command creates a directory, cd command allows you change directory from one to another, and git init command creates an empty git repository.